saagie/technologies/technologies/app/zeppelin-0.9.0/README.md

 ### On Saagie's Platform

-This container is supposed to be run on Saagie's platform.
+This container is designed to run on Saagie's platform.

-Official documentation is available here : [Saagie's official documentation](https://docs.saagie.io/product/latest/sdk/index.html)
+The official documentation is available here: [Saagie's official documentation](https://docs.saagie.io/product/latest/sdk/index.html).

 ### On premise / your local server

-Anyway, it is possible mainly for development and tests to run this image outside Saagie.
+It is possible (mainly for development and testing) to run this image outside of a Saagie platform.
-Please note that Saagie won't provide any support regarding images launched outside it's platform.
+Please note that Saagie cannot provide any support for images launched outside of its platform.

-If you want to run it with an in-memory Spark, just run:
+If you want to run it with an in-memory Spark, run:
 ```
 docker run -it --rm --name zeppelin -p 8080:8080 saagie/zeppelin:0.9.0
 ```